Patient transport services

-Hospital transport must be arranged through your GP for your first appointment.
+Hospital transport is no longer arranged by the GP anymore.
+Once eligibility is confirmed, then the transport can be booked via the Outpatients department.
 Further bookings need to be authorised by your hospital doctor, and made by the transport staff at their desk in the main Outpatients Department.
 The desk is open from 9am to 5pm, Monday to Friday.

 If patient transport has been arranged to bring you into hospital, please do not come in until the admissions office has confirmed a bed is available for you.
 If your transport arrives before your bed is confirmed, please call the admissions team using the telephone number shown on your letter.